Jaseci-Labs/jaseci/jac/support/jac-lang.org/docs/learning_section/jac_dictionary.md

 ### Access Items in Nested Dictionaries

-To access items from a nested dictionary, you use the name of the dictionaries, starting with the outer dictionary:
+To access items from a nested dictionary, you use the name of the dictionaries, starting with the outer dictionary.

 **Code Example**
     ```jac linenums="1"